Christian Evangelical Church of Romania: Beliefs and organisation

 Members see as their forerunners those who thought the church had lost its ability to preach the Gospel after Constantine the Great's Edict of Milan proclaimed religious toleration for Christians in 313 AD.
 They thus seek a restoration of early Christianity and recognise no hierarchy other than the "headship of Christ".
 Their focus is on the supreme importance of inner religious life; perceiving the world to be corrupt, they look forward to the premillennial era.
 The church stresses a strong focus on the Bible and spontaneous divine leading in its services rather than carefully orchestrated worship.
 Romanian Orthodox theologian Petru Deheleanu noted doctrinal similarities to the Tudorites and the Baptists.

 According to the 2011 census, the church had 42,495 members, making up 0.2% of the population; it was the country's 11th largest recognised religious body.
 There is no hierarchy; instead, the church is completely reliant on a lay ministry.
-Bible readings and expositions, prayers and fervent singing are a feature of services.
+Bible readings and expositions, prayers and fervent singing are a feature of worship services.
 There is a spontaneity that leads to considerable member participation, and individual churches express a strong measure of autonomy.
 At the local level, each church or "gathering" has at least twenty adult members and is led by two to five "elders" or presbyters, who also function as preachers of the Gospel.
 As of 2008, there were 678 churches and 724 preachers.
-In 1994, a new structure, the zonal community, was introduced.
-There are sixteen of these, led by a brethren assembly that elects a leadership committee and is itself elected by the general conference.
+In 1994, a new structure, the Zonal Community, was introduced.
+There are sixteen of these, led by a brethren assembly that elects a leadership committee and is itself elected by the General Conference.
 At the national level, the Union of Christian Evangelical Churches is led by a national brethren assembly that elects the permanent leadership, a president and two vice-presidents.
 The union's highest body is the quadrennial general conference, which elects the national brethren assembly and confirms the union's permanent leadership.

 The church runs the university-level Timotheus Theological Institute in Bucharest and five Bible schools.
 Since 1949, it has edited Calea Credinţei ("The Path of Faith"), as well as the magazine Ecouri creştine ("Christian Echoes"), expressing its pietistic orientation to life.
 It has also published a number of theological works.
 Since 1990, it has run some forty associations and foundations.
 These involve most church members, and among their activities are teaching, orphanages, kindergartens and relief work.
 Also since that time, the church has re-established links with evangelical churches outside Romania, and joint projects have included evangelisation, exchanges of Biblical studies and charitable activities.